NoahTheDuke/splint/docs/configuration.md

 ## Command-line options

 * `-h`, `--help`: Print the command line options.
-* `-o`, `--output FMT`: Output format: `simple`, `full`, `clj-kondo`.
+* `-o`, `--output FMT`: Output format: `simple`, `full`, `clj-kondo`, `markdown`.
 Defaults to `full`.
 * `-q`, `--quiet`: Print no suggestions, only return exit code.
 * `--[no-]parallel`: Run Splint in parallel.
 Defaults to `true`.

 ### Output styles

 **simple:**
-A description of the file path, line and column within the file, the name of the rule, and the message of the rule.
+Prints the filepath and location within the file, the name of the rule, and the message of the rule.

 ```text
 test/clj/game/core/say_test.clj:18:15 [lint/eq-zero] - Use `zero?` instead of recreating it.
 ```

 **full:**
-A description of the file path, line and column within the file, the name of the rule, and the message of the rule.
-And then the existing form and the suggested/replaced form demonstrating the necessary change.
+Prints the filepath and location within the file, the name of the rule, and the message of the rule.
+Then prints the existing form and the suggested/replaced form demonstrating the necessary change.

 ```text
 test/clj/game/core/say_test.clj:18:15 [lint/eq-zero] - Use `zero?` instead of recreating it.